 Yale historian David Blight on Frederick Douglass

-By now Lincoln felt so comfortable with his new friend that he invited Douglass to have tea with him and Mary at his Soldier’s Home Cottage retreat.
-Unfortunately Douglass was unable to attend due to a prior commitment.
+By now, Lincoln felt so comfortable with his new friend that he invited Douglass to have tea with him and Mary at his Soldier’s Home Cottage retreat.
+Douglass, however, was unable to attend due to a prior commitment.

 As I approached the door I was seized by two policemen and forbidden to enter.
 I said to them that they were mistaken entirely in what they were doing, that if Mr. Lincoln knew that I was at the door he would order my admission, and I bolted in by them.
 On the inside I was taken charge of by two other policemen, to be conducted, as I supposed, to the president, but instead of that they were conducting me out the window on a plank….
 As a gentleman was passing in I said to him: “Just say to Mr. Lincoln that Fred Douglass is at the door.”

 He rushed in to President Lincoln, and in less than a half a minute I was invited into the east room of the White House…

 I could not have been more than ten feet from him when Mr. Lincoln saw me; his countenance lighted up, and he said in a voice which was heard all around: “Here comes my friend Douglass.”

 Elizabeth Keckley, Mary Lincoln’s African American dressmaker and confidante, was among a group of Douglass’s friends to whom he later recounted his experience at the White House reception.
 Keckley recalled that he was “very proud of the manner in which Mr. Lincoln received him.”